KimRiun/IceCreamKiosk/README.md

 4) If you do not press the ok or cancel button for 5 seconds, the payment will be canceled and the shopping basket will be initialized.

+5) If you press the payment button when the shopping cart is empty, the shopping cart will be notified that it is empty.

 ## Demonstration
 Click below image to watch video. <br><br>